Many Ways to Capture a Screenshot on a Mac OS X

 Mac doesn’t come with a Print Screen button like Windows computers.
 So you need to know the shortcut keys or the other options to take a screenshot on a Mac.
 Those already with a MacBook, iMac or any other OS X devices already know How to take screenshot on Mac.
 However, this guide could be very useful for those who are switching from a different platform (Windows or Linux) to Mac.

 How to take a Screenshot on Mac?
 Or What is equivalent to Print Screen on a Mac ?

 You can simply press the key command+Shift+3.
-Please note that some Mac devices, shows command key as cmd.
+Please note that some Mac devices show command key as cmd.

-Open any application or File that you want to capture as screenshot.
-Press Command+Shift+4+Space Bar, and then click on screen.
+Open any application or File that you want to capture as a screenshot.
+Press Command+Shift+4+Space Bar, and then click on the screen/display.
 The screenshot will be captured.

 Note : You can select the certain part moving three fingers on trackpad.
 If it doesn’t allow to do so, please enable three finger drag from System Preferences —- Accessibility —- Mouse & Trackpad —- Trackpad Options —- Enable Dragging —- Select Three Finger Drag from drop down —- Click OK.
 It will work now

 4. Take a Screenshot on Mac using Preinstalled Grab Application